 Turmeric, ginger, and parsley

-Turmeric is a main spice here and really takes center stage with it’s rich color!
+Turmeric is the main spice here and really takes center stage with its rich color!
 Turmeric is known to be anti-inflammatory as well as ginger.
 Parsley adds a layer of freshness and flavor.

 - 2 medium golden beets, peeled and chopped